-All Wittenborg University of Applied Sciences’ IBA specializations has just been re-accredited for the next 7 years by the German, Austrian, Swiss Accrediting body (FIBAA) following a rigorous assessment process earlier this year.
+All WUAS’ IBA specializations has just been re-accredited for the next 7 years by the German, Austrian, Swiss Accrediting body (FIBAA) following a rigorous assessment process earlier this year.
 That means that accreditation of its IBA programmes is valid from 30 June 2017 until 29 June 2024.

 The international composition of its staff and student body was described as “remarkable” by the assessment panel.